Internalizing and planning from literacy resources

 Getting your hands on a high-quality literacy resource is an important first step in improving literacy instruction—and you can learn more about how to do that here.
 But it’s how teachers use those materials to thoughtfully prepare and strategically plan their instruction that matters most for student learning.

-Once you are confident you have a high-quality literacy resource, start by studying the design of the resource.
+If you are confident you have a high-quality literacy resource, start by studying the design of the resource.
 If the resource is bigger than a single lesson, such as a literacy curriculum, start by asking yourself a few questions about the purpose behind the resource’s content and design:

 What is the learning purpose and focus of the unit/module and how is that conveyed in teacher- and student-facing materials?